jhauraw/laravel-integer-sql-dates/README.md

 I have been using ints to store my date/time info in MySQL and really like not worrying about MySQL transforming dates and what timezone it is running in vs. what timezone the machine (PHP) is running in.
 I searched around for a solution and came up with this one, which was best for the purpose I needed it for.

+## Laravel Forums Thread

+There is also a [discussion](http://laravel.io/forum/05-18-2014-integer-dates-with-sql-database-in-laravel) on the Laravel forums.

 ## Why use INTEGER (a.k.a ints) for Datetime?

   * You can keep 100% of your date manipulation, comparison and presentation in one place: PHP.